Non-Coder's Dune Guide - Lesson 1

 Screenshot of your query + results

-Tag @SeoulDataLabs on X or @Seoul on Farcaster with your Quest 1 screenshot and summary
+Tag @SeoulDataLabs on X with your Quest 1 screenshot and summary

 That's a wrap on Lesson 1.
 Can't wait to see your Quest 1 results!